Atropine Therapy For Myopia Management

 The majority of patients who receive atropine therapy experience little to no side effects.
 Some patients may feel a light stinging sensation, blurriness, or sensitivity to light, but these symptoms disappear quickly.
 Approximately 1% of patients have reported feeling itchy or experiencing some redness around the eye area.

-To schedule a consultation with Melania Napolitano, O.D. and to find out if atropine therapy is right for you, contact our practice today.
+To schedule a consultation with Dr. Melania and Dr. Maria and to find out if atropine therapy is right for you, contact our practice today.
 Our experienced staff at 20/20 Eye Care will consider your total health needs, ensuring that you get the right treatment for effective management of your nearsightedness.